fossabot/simple-vm/README.md

 # Simple VM

 ![Build](https://github.com/renjithgr/simple-vm/workflows/Build/badge.svg)

 A simple bytecode virtual machine based on the [LLJSVM](https://github.com/LowLevelJavaScript/16-Bit-Virtual-Machine) by [Francis Stokes](https://github.com/francisrstokes).

+## Why?

+- To improve my understanding of how computers work.
+- To learn and practice [Rust](https://www.rust-lang.org/)
+- And to have fun!

 ## Test & Build